Alaricus/solid-dialog/README.md

 Unless you disable the default styles, they will take over if you decide not to use the props.
 They are set via CSS classes.

 ### class / global
 If you do disable the defaults and pass nothing through props, you have the option to use global styles.
-You can always just style the `<dialog>` tag, but to help differentiate between other dialogs you may have on your page, there is a CSS class called `solidDialog` that's specific to this package.
+You can always just style the `<dialog>` tag, but to help differentiate between other dialogs you may have on your page, there is a CSS class called `.solidDialog` that's specific to this package.

-You can also use it in conjunction with props and defaults, but keep in mind that it will only override those CSS properties that are not set in either of the above.
+You can also use it in conjunction with props and defaults, but keep in mind that it will override only those CSS properties that are not set in either of the above.
 It's helpful for providing styles that should be common to all modals.
 It could look like this:

 ```css
 .solidDialog {